travelping/upg-vpp/README.md

 *Note:* this command leaves the buildenv running in the background.

 After attaching for the first time, some vscode plugins may not be enabled.
-To fix that open: `F1 -> "Dev Containers: Open Attached Container Configuration File"` And specify what plugins you'd like loaded at start.
+To fix that open: `F1 -> "Dev Containers: Open Named Container Configuration File"` And specify what plugins you'd like loaded at start.

 Here are some nice plugins to work with this repo: